nikhilsh/A-N-D-R-O-I-D-B-O-Y-S/README.md

 `com.badlogic.gdx.Gdx`
 > Environment class holding references to the Application, Graphics, Audio, Files and Input instances.

+`com.badlogic.gdx.InputMultiplexer`
+> An `InputProcessor` that delegates to an ordered list of other InputProcessors.

+`com.badlogic.gdx.InputProcessor`
+> An InputProcessor is used to receive input events from the keyboard and the touch screen (mouse on the desktop).

 `com.badlogic.gdx.audio.Sound`
 > A Sound is a short audio clip that can be played numerous times in parallel.